American Kennel Club (AKC) registerable

 Your puppy only knows how to drink out of a water bottle with an adapter.
 If you choose not to use this way,

 kindly return the adapter back to me.
-Your puppy can learn to drink from a water bowl in one evening, just make sure the bowl is non skid & weighed down so it does not move.
-Show the puppy the water & by placing your finger in the water to the puppies mouth or kindly place your puppies mouth in the water to show them it is okay to drink.
+Your puppy can learn to drink from a water bowl in one evening, just make sure the bowl is non skid and weighed down so it does not move.
+Show the puppy the water and by placing your finger in the water to the puppy's mouth or kindly place your puppy's mouth in the water to show them it is okay to drink.
 Your puppy is used to filtered tap water.
-Do not give bottled water for it does not have the nutrients as tap water & do not give distilled water per it will affect your puppies good health after a period of time.
+Do not give bottled water for it does not have the nutrients as tap water and do not give distilled water.
+It will affect your puppies good health after a period of time.

 The Ride Home:

-Once it is confirmed you are getting a new puppy then it is time to start getting your home ready for your puppies arrival.
+Once it is confirmed you are getting a new puppy then it is time to start getting your home ready for your puppy's arrival.
 This is an inside breed and should never be left outside for long periods of time.
 I recommend you keep your puppy away from public places until your puppy has received the 3rd vaccination.
 Find a designated area on non carpeted floor to keep your puppy for the next few weeks.
 I recommend starting out with a small area and gradually making the area bigger as your puppy gets comfortable and learns boundaries.
-I recommend a 6 panel excersize puppy play pen.
+I recommend a 6 panel exercise puppy play pen.
 I like the ones that you can add panels to if you want to make it bigger or divide a room off.
 They are plastic and easy to carry and cleanable.
-The area you are keeping your puppy should also have a night light & be safe with no electrical cords & outlets should be covered.
+The area you are keeping your puppy should also have a night light and be safe with no electrical cords and outlets should be covered.
 If you are using a crate at night, do not cover the crate with a blanket.
-The area that your puppy is in should be well ventilated & cool & your puppy should have access to water at all times.
-Remember your puppy is just a baby & will need several times throughout the day to rest/nap alone.
+The area that your puppy is in should be well ventilated, cool and your puppy should have access to water at all times.
+Remember your puppy is just a baby and will need several times throughout the day to rest/nap alone.
 I also recommend a small Nylon bone for chewing.
 Remember when stuffed toys get holes in them it's time to throw away.
-Daily face washes are important to keep the face clean & sanitary.
+Daily face washes are important to keep the face clean and sanitary.
 I use baby wipes or a wash cloth.
 Remember to keep your puppy on low surfaces to avoid falls/injuries.
-Always supervise your puppy around other animals & small children.
+Always supervise your puppy around other animals and small children.
 I recommend a tearless puppy shampoo that is easy on the eyes.
-Conditioner is not needed per the quality food should be helping with skin & coat from the inside out.
-If you plan on taking your puppy to a groomer than it is important to set a side a few minutes a day to set your puppy down & run a comb or brush through your puppies coat.
+Conditioner is not needed per the quality food should be helping with skin and coat from the inside out.
+If you plan on taking your puppy to a groomer then it is important to set aside a few minutes a day to set your puppy down and run a comb or brush through your puppy's coat.
 Your groomer will thank you for having such a well behaved Shih Tzu.
-Plus it will make your puppies experience much more pleasant at the groomers.
+Plus it will make your puppy's experience much more pleasant at the groomers.